scale-it/algo-builder/docs/execution-checkpoints.md

 These maps shouldn't be edited by the script itself.
 Other deployer functions do that.

-Checkpoints support additional user's metadata persistence.
-This metadata is provided by the script itself by using `putMetadata`.
-Editing is only allowed in `algob deploy` task.
+Checkpoint supports additional user's metadata persistence by calling `deployer.addCheckpointKV` (adds key and value to the current checkpoint) in _deploy_ mode (`algob deploy`).
+User can read that metadata in any script (also in _run_ mode or REPL) using `deployer.getCheckpointKV`.

 ```
-deployer.getMetadata(key: string)
-deployer.putMetadata (key: string, value: string)
+deployer.addCheckpointKV(key: string, value: string)
+deployer.getCheckpointKV(key: string)
 ```

+All deployment related functions from `deployer` will automatically add transaction related information to metadata.
-A deployment script which doesn't store any checkpoints for example if we have a deployment script which funds accounts and we want to make sure that it won't be called twice, then a user must store metadata using `putMetadata`.
+However, if a deployment script doesn't use `deployer` deployment functions (for example if we have a deployment script which funds basic accounts), then a checkpoint will be empty and won't be stored.
+So, consecutive run of `algob deploy` will re-execute that script.
+If we want to **assure  script checkpoints** (and script re-execution) then a user MUST call `deployer.addCheckpointKV` in each script where he doesn't call deployer deployment functions explicitly.

 The checkpoint files are only saved after a successful `deploy` task.
 The data is not saved if an error happens.
+There is one checkpoint per deployment script.

+When reading metadata (`deployer.getCheckpointKV`) we browses all checkpoints from all files.

 ## YAML file structure
 As it's possible to work on multiple networks (`--network` switch) it's possible to have distinct chain states in their respective networks.